ancestral/Wesnoth-Canvas/README.md

 http://r.wesnoth.org/t36714

 ## Changelog
-Version 2 Build 1
+Version 2 Build 1a
 5 July 2012
 * Moved out tBfW dependencies.
 You’ll need to download the game resources and place them on the server.
 * Changed index.html to index.php, partially for dynamic data directory support.
 * Altered canvases to include a viewport, and changes as the window resizes.
 This should hopefully help with performance.
 * Fixed various bugs.
+* Fixed path to hover hex images.

-Versioin 1 Build 1
+Version 1 Build 1
 26 April
 * First entire upload of the project.